Rate of Last Resort (RoLR) replaces RRO in January 2025

 4-minute read

-The Government of Alberta is planning to rename the Regulated Rate Option (RRO) to the Rate of Last Resort (ROLR) and introduce new legislation this spring.
+The Government of Alberta has replaced the Regulated Rate Option (RRO) with the Rate of Last Resort (RoLR), as the default electricity option from January 2025 onwards.

 These changes only impact regulated electricity rates and there are no changes being made to regulated natural gas.

-Wondering what these changes to regulated electricity rates will be and how it could affect you?
+Wondering what these changes to regulated electricity rates are and how it could affect you?
 Here’s what you need to know.

 Couple sitting on couch looking at papers and female has calculator in hand